-With regard to the endpoint category of morbidity (assessed using BPI-SF item 3 and items 9a-9g, EORTC QLQ-C30, EQ-5D VAS), there were moderate advantages of pembrolizumab + enfortumab vedotin compared to carboplatin + gemcitabine (if applicable followed by avelumab maintenance treatment).
+With regard to the endpoint category of morbidity (assessed using BPI-SF item 3 and items 9a-9g, EORTC QLQ-C30, EQ-5D VAS), there were moderate advantages in favour of enfortumab vedotin + pembrolizumab compared to carboplatin + gemcitabine.

 For health-related quality of life (assessed using the EORTC QLQ-C30), there was no relevant difference for the benefit assessment overall.